 - Giving vaccinations and developing immunization schedules

-- Communicating with patients and family members about treatment plans
+- Communicating with patient's family members about treatment plans

 - Caring for chronically ill kids or those in emergency situations

-In addition to general nursing care, pediatric RNs may also specialize in specific areas of nursing including pediatric oncology, neonatal intensive care (NICU), pediatric intensive care (PICU), labor and delivery, and more.
+In addition to general nursing care, a pediatric registered nurse may also specialize in specific areas of nursing including pediatric critical care, pediatric oncology, neonatal intensive care (NICU), pediatric intensive care units (PICU), labor and delivery, and more.

 Major benefits of being a peds nurse

-Considering a career as a peds nurse?
-You’ll be happy to know that there are many pros to being a pediatric RN.
-Check out these benefits to determine if this is the right nursing specialty for you.
+Just finishing up nursing school or looking to switch up your specialty and considering a career as a peds nurse?
+You’ll be happy to know that there are many pros to being a pediatric nurse.
+Check out these benefits to determine if a nursing career in the pediatric department is right for you.

 Working with children

-One of the main perks of being a peds nurse is the ability to work with kids.
-Since pediatric RNs work with children of all ages and at various points in their development, they get to watch the kids grow into healthy young adults.
-Plus, it feels good to offer support and a reassuring presence to children who are going through medical treatments, exams, or surgeries.
-If the idea of saving a child's life is even more appealing to you than doing the same work with adults, pediatric nursing may be a uniquely meaningful career path for you.
+One of the main perks of being a peds nurse is the ability to work with pediatric patients and their families.
+Since certified pediatric nurses work with children of all ages and at various points in their development, they get to watch the kids grow into healthy young adults.
+Plus, it feels good to offer support and a reassuring presence to younger patients who are going through medical treatments, routine medical procedures, diagnostic tests, physical exams, or surgeries.
+If the idea of saving a child's life is even more appealing to you than doing the same work with adult patients, pediatric nursing may be a uniquely meaningful career path for you.

 Wide range of job responsibilities

-Being a pediatric RN means there’s never a dull moment.
+Being a pediatric nurse means there’s never a dull moment.
 Many of the duties of a peds nurse depend on the age of the child they’re treating and caring for.
 An infant with an infection will have a different treatment plan than a teen with the same illness.
-Because of this, pediatric nurses must have a broad knowledge of childhood development and medical conditions to complete their duties.
+Because of this, pediatric nurses must have a broad knowledge of childhood development and medical conditions, as well as the ability to work with multiple healthcare teams, to complete their duties.

 Career satisfaction

-Being a pediatric RN can bring immense career satisfaction and fulfillment.
+Being a certified pediatric nurse can bring immense career satisfaction and fulfillment compared to other specialties.
 It feels good to make an impact on healing sick or injured children.
 And in emergency situations, peds nurses save lives.
-As a pediatric nurse, you can find satisfaction in maintaining and improving a child’s health.
+As a pediatric nurse, you can find satisfaction in maintaining and improving a child’s health and have a rewarding career.

 Job security